Las Vegas Tips and Secrets

-After being asked many times, “what are some tips for my trip,” I decide to put together some Las Vegas Tips and Secrets to improve your trip to Las Vegas.
+After being asked many times, “what are some tips for my trip,” I decided to put together some Las Vegas Tips and Secrets to improve your trip to Las Vegas.

 First, let’s start off by answering a few frequently asked questions.

 - No, I do not live in a hotel.

 - No, I do not go to the Las Vegas Strip every night.

 - Yes, I actually live in Las Vegas (some people think I commute here every day).